dbcook/servo-tuna/README.md

 ## Possible Limitations

 * Serial port may not offer full rate step/direction support.
+Needs exploration.
 * The tuning program thus might need access to some hardware that can work as a pulse function generator.
 Need rates up to 300KHz to fully exercise the servos.
   This implies a pretty fast MCU like a Teensy 4.1.